unt-libraries/untl-metadata-documentation/docs/flowcharts/photo.rst

 Subject
 *******

--   At least two (2) subjects are required for every metadata record
+-   At least two (2) subjects of any type are required for every metadata record
 -   There may be suggested placeholder terms in the record; any terms that are not useful to find that *specific* photo should be changed or removed
--